 Visitors may click here to begin reading the manuscript, “The Qualion Hypotheses: Some New Proposals On the Physical and Supraphysical Bases of the Mind.”
 Copies of the ms. may be made and distributed.
 You are also invited to send your comments to the author using the Comments box at the bottom of this website.

-Continue reading to learn of its positive reviews by pre-eminent scholars and its three-time rejection by mainstream journals—two of which have a strong neuro-materialistic leaning.
+Continue reading to learn of its positive reviews by pre-eminent scholars, its three-time rejection by mainstream journals—two of which have a strong neuro-materialistic leaning—and its final acceptance in 2016 by a fourth journal.

 Journal of Mind and Behavior: A pivotal physicist referee acknowledged viability of new proposals, but shockingly recommended rejecting the ms. unless author was willing to discuss the physicist’s own idiosyncratic “solution” to the mind-body problem.
 Author refused and ms. was rejected.